A-I-Research-Facility/Deep-Learning-examples/prog2/README.md

         # break

 ***
-We can check the shape of image array
+💢 We can check the shape of image array.

-    # print(img_array.shape)
+    print(img_array.shape)

 ***
-The problem we face now is that all the images are not of the same shape in the dataset.
+💢 The problem we face now is that all the images are not of the same shape in the dataset.
 So now we have to reduce all of them to same shape.
 But keep in mind that reducing the images too much will distort them in a manner, that they can't be read.
 So, we carefully decide a size.